AidanRS5772/GLaDOS/README.md

     ```
     conan profile detect --force
     ```
+    Then you are going to want to add the following to the bottom of the .conan2/profiles/default file with your perfered text editor.
+    ```
+    [conf]
+    tools.system.package_manager:mode=install
+    tools.system.package_manager:sudo = True
+    ```
-  - Be proficent in C++, CMake, and Conan2
+  - Be proficent in C++, CMake, Conan2, and Python

 Step 1: